 - by adopting Māori values, we can take a long-term view of our core mandate to promote the wellbeing and prosperity of all New Zealanders.

-We breathe life into our Te Ao Māori strategy through three work programmes:
+We breathe life into our Te Ao Māori strategy through 3 work programmes:

 While we have made considerable progress in each workstream, we continue to be future-focused and looking for opportunities to put our strategy into practice.

-We are integrating the unique, intergenerational and long-term view of Te Ao Māori into our core functions by understanding how monetary policy and financial stability impact Māori businesses and vice versa.
+We are integrating the unique, intergenerational and long-term view of Te Ao Māori into our core functions by understanding how monetary policy and financial stability impact Māori organisations and vice versa.

-We also continue to broaden our knowledge of Māori businesses, and their economic and financial challenges and opportunities.
+We also continue to broaden our knowledge of Māori organisations and their economic and financial challenges and opportunities.